Aliases for PDE8A Gene

 PDE8A (Phosphodiesterase 8A) is a Protein Coding gene.
-Among its related pathways are Aldosterone synthesis and secretion and Signaling by GPCR.
-Gene Ontology (GO) annotations related to this gene include signal transducer activity and 3,5-cyclic-AMP phosphodiesterase activity.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and 3,5-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE8B.

 UniProtKB/Swiss-Prot for PDE8A Gene

 Hydrolyzes the second messenger cAMP, which is a key regulator of many important physiological processes (PubMed:18983167).
 May be involved in maintaining basal levels of the cyclic nucleotide and/or in the cAMP regulation of germ cell development (PubMed:18983167).
 Binding to RAF1 reduces RAF1 Ser-259 inhibitory-phosphorylation and stimulates RAF1-dependent EGF-activated ERK-signaling (PubMed:23509299).
 Protects against cell death induced by hydrogen peroxide and staurosporine (PubMed:23509299).